NCDPS - Morrison Correctional Institution

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-Satellite View of NCDPS - Morrison Correctional Institution
+Satellite View of NCDPS - Richmond Correctional Institution

-From 1988 to 2002, Morrison Youth Institution served as a medium security prison for young male felons, 18 to 21 years of age.
-In January 2002, Morrison was converted to a medium security for adult males, and renamed Morrison Correctional Institution, to help meet the state's growing need for adult male prison bed space.
-The youth inmates transferred to other youth prison facilities.
-In July 2002, Impact East was closed and was reopened in June 2003 to house minimum security youthful offenders.
+From 1988 to 2002, the facility served as Richmond Youth Institution, a medium-security prison for young male felons aged 18 to 21.
+However, in January 2002, it was converted into a medium-security facility for adult males and underwent a name change to Richmond Correctional Institution.
+This transformation aimed to address the state's increasing need for adult male prison bed space.
+The youth inmates were subsequently transferred to other youth prison facilities.
+Impact East, which closed in July 2002, reopened in June 2003 to house minimum-security youthful offenders.

 Inmate Locator